🌲 Front Range Plant FinderPlant finder

 Tiarella cordifolia

 Foamflower (Tiarella cordifolia) is a groundcover suited to the Colorado Front Range.
-It matures to about 6–12 in tall and 12–18 in wide, needs medium water, and prefers part to shade.
+It matures to about 6–12 in tall and 12–18 in wide, needs medium water, and prefers dappled sun to deep shade.
 Frothy white-pink flower wands over patterned heart-shaped foliage.
 Acidic shade requirement.

 Photos